loopbackio/loopback.io/pages/en/lb2/Add-a-custom-Express-route.md

 title: "Add a custom Express route"
 lang: en
 layout: page
+toc: false
 keywords: LoopBack
-tags:
+tags: [getting_started]
 sidebar: lb2_sidebar
 permalink: /doc/en/lb2/Add-a-custom-Express-route.html
-summary:
+summary: Because LoopBack is built on Express, you can add custom routes just as you do in Express.
 ---

 {% include content/gs-prereqs.html lang=page.lang %}

-Because LoopBack is built on Express, you can add custom routes just as you do in Express.

 In this part of the tutorial, you're going to add a new custom route.